-Once you have found the amount of application fee you need to pay (find out here if you don’t know), you need to pay it over to us to proceed with your application.
+Once you have found the amount of holding deposit you need to pay (find out here if you don’t know), you need to pay it over to us to proceed with your application.

-We CANNOT reserve/hold the property for you (even if the landlord has accepted your offer) until you pay your fees – so please do this as soon as possible!
+We CANNOT reserve/hold the property for you (even if the landlord has accepted your offer) until you pay your deposit – so please do this as soon as possible!

-We strongly recommend an online bank transfer, as this is reaches us more quickly.
+We strongly recommend an online bank transfer, as this reaches us more quickly.

 You can pay in one of TWO ways:-